Handle Exposure: G3

 It is in your interest to have a visible presence in society.
 The challenge is how that presence can best serve your interests.
 It is usually wise to keep your head down and only speak up when it is necessary to rise to the occasion.

-In all cases, exposure means that you will be in a contest because there will be others who want to take your place, and self-assertion here is expressed as positioning yourself.
+In all cases, exposure means that you will be in a contest because there will be others who want to take your place, and so self-assertion here is expressed as positioning.

-By adding one adjacent monad, 5 triadic groups are formed, each of which represents an important requiring you to step up to the plate.
+By adding one adjacent monad, 5 triadic groups are formed, each of which represents an important requiring you from time to time to step up to the plate.

 The function of the triads is to construct your social identity and the contests that do this and expose you are: